byuccl/bfat/docs/fault_report.md

 Undefined Bits:
 ------------------------------
 bit_0000002a_000_00
+	Potential Affected Resources:
+		No potential tiles found
 Bits: 1
 Errors Found: 0 (0.0%)
 ```

-In this bit group, a bitstream address was provided that does not exist, since the frame "0x0000002a" is not a defined frame address for the provided part.
-So, BFAT will classify it as an undefined bit and no analysis will be performed.
+In this bit group, a bitstream address was provided for which a resource could not be found in the Project X-Ray database.
+BFAT classifies these as "undefined bits".
+Typical analysis cannot be performed for undefined bits, though BFAT will still attempt to find any tiles and resources that the bit *might* be related to.
+In this case no possible related tiles could be found, however.

 ---